‘Nurturing Individual Excellence’

 Times Tables

-It is vital that the children practise their times tables at home, daily.
-In the first week of June, Year 4 will complete the statutory multiplication tables check.
+In the Summer term, Year 4 will complete the statutory multiplication tables check.
 On an Ipad or laptop, the children will complete 25 multiplication (no division) questions, with 6 seconds for each question.
 Once the 6 seconds has passed, the next question will load.

-Do please encourage the children to keep practising on Times Tables Rockstars or the free websites linked below:
+Do please keep logging on to Times Tables Rockstars or access the free websites linked below:

 Hit the Button - Quick fire maths practise for 6-11 year olds (topmarks.co.uk)